inspec/inspec-aws/docs/resources/aws_api_gateway_stage.md

 # aws\_api\_gateway\_stage

-Use the `aws_api_gateway_stage` InSpec audit resource to test properties of a single AWS ApiGateway Stage.
+Use the `aws_api_gateway_stage` InSpec audit resource to test properties of the singular resource of AWS ApiGateway Stage.

 The AWS::ApiGateway::Stage resource deploys an API Gateway RestApi resource to a stage so that clients can call the API over the internet.
 The stage acts as an environment.